tamada/rrh/README.md

 RRH manages repositories by categorizing in groups and execute git command to the groups.

 I know the tool [ghq](https://github.com/motemen/ghq), manages the git repositories.
-However, I cannot use it by the following reasons.
+However, I cannot use it for the following reasons.

 1. there are quite many repositories in my home directory.
     * To start using ghq, we clone the repositories.
-      However, I did not accept to clone all of repositories.
+      However, I did not accept to clone all of the repositories.
 2. The location of repositories is fixed in the config file and is accepted only one location.
-    * I just decide the directory layout in my home directory.
+    * I decide the directory layout in my home directory.

-Additionally, I edit several repositories in a days, when I work hard.
+Additionally, I edit several repositories in a day, when I work hard.
-Consequently, the progress of each repository are obscured, I cannot remember a lot of things.
+Consequently, the progress of each repository is obscured; I cannot remember a lot of things.
 Therefore, it is glad to see the last modified date of branches.

 RRH is now growing.
 Please hack RRH itself.